• Privacy Policy

 Step 2: Create a Cleaning Agent

-Start by combining a solution of one tablespoon of dish soap, two cups of cool water, and either one tablespoon of household ammonia or white distilled vinegar.
+Start by combining a solution of one tablespoon of liquid dishwashing detergent, two cups of cool plain water, and either one tablespoon of household ammonia or white distilled vinegar.
 Stir well to mix the components.

 Step 3: Apply the Cleaning Solution